 You can duplicate the dataset of a project into a new project as a faster method to work with your data than re-uploading it.

 Click the Actions menu icon and select Duplicate Project.

 In the resulting dialog, enter a name for the project and select whether to copy only the dataset or also include the advanced settings of the original project.
-Note that you cannot duplicate project settings for time-aware, unsupervised, or Feature Engineering projects due to their data preparation requirements.
+Note that you cannot duplicate project settings for time-aware or unsupervised projects due to their data preparation requirements.

 When complete, DataRobot opens to the target selection page so that you can begin the model building process.

 See also the AI Catalog for efficient ways to reuse your data.